lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization/saltedge.md

-In case you already have a synchronization with the same credentials present on your Salt Edge dashboard and this synchronization has not been created with Odoo, please delete it and create it from your Odoo database.
+In case you already have a synchronization with the same credentials present on your Salt Edge dashboard and this synchronization has not been created with Konvergo ERP, please delete it and create it from your Konvergo ERP database.

-In case you already have a connection with the same credentials present on your Salt Edge dashboard and this synchronization was created with Odoo, you will normally be able to find it by going to Accounting ‣ Configuration ‣ Online Synchronization.
+In case you already have a connection with the same credentials present on your Salt Edge dashboard and this synchronization was created with Konvergo ERP, you will normally be able to find it by going to Accounting ‣ Configuration ‣ Online Synchronization.
 Please make sure to do an _Update Credentials_ to reactivate the connection.